fosrl/docs/packages/docusaurus/docs/04-Newt/01-overview.md

 ## Licensing

 Newt is dual licensed under the AGPLv3 and the Fossorial Commercial license.
 For inquiries about commercial licensing, please contact us.

-## Contributions

-Please see [CONTRIBUTIONS](./CONTRIBUTING.md) in the repository for guidelines and best practices.